Monday, September 30, 2024

 The afternoon is spent lazily wandering along in the sun, kicking the dust and making up band names up whilst discussing the physical ailments of the over 60s.
 We're filled up full with heavy but tasty sandwiches, along with soup and salad from a local bistro .
 (Never liked the word bistro but it is what it is - a sort of cafe where things are slightly more expensive and a little bit nicer but the service is worse).

 A brave soul on a paddle board drifts across the bay at the Black Sands.
 There's sand there but it never has been black, or has it?
-Aberdour is a lovely wee place that I've got to know very well over many years but it still seems blighted by local shops and hotels that just can't quite make it, so there's a sense of brave failure and valiant but fruitless effort in the air.
+Aberdour is a lovely wee place that I've got to know very well over many years but it still seems blighted by local shops and hotels that just can't quite make it, so there's a sense of noble failure and valiant but fruitless effort in the air.
 Shops and eateries churn on, in and out of business as the seasons turn over.
 It's a tough gig.
 The struggle is real.
 The premises are vacant.

 The historical (they all are) castle and gardens.
 It's £7.50 (Highlander location = fan tourist trap) to visit so we maintained a safe distance to avoid being compromised.
 Out of shot is a robot lawnmower mowing a non robotic lawn, quietly and efficiently in line with mandatory manpower cuts.
 Meanwhile drones disguised as picnic tables await their next Amazon delivery mission.